-Having worked with Sasha Sirota (Justin Bieber, Drake), Derryck "Big Tank" Thornton (Missy Elliot, Christina Aguilera), Troy Welstad (P!nk, Colbie Caillat) and Jay Gordon (Linkin Park, Korn); I've worked with some of the most talented producers in the world and bring that experience to every piece of music I work on.
+Having worked with Sasha Sirota (Justin Bieber, Drake), Derryck "Big Tank" Thornton (Missy Elliot, Christina Aguilera), Troy Welstad (P!nk, Colbie Caillat) and Jay Gordon (Linkin Park, Korn); I've worked with some of the most talented producers in the world and just had a production I did featured on Spotifys curated "Friday Cratediggers".

 Having went to Las Vegas Academy to study drums, guitar, piano and music theory; I became a professional drummer in Las Vegas since I was seventeen.
 Gigging anywhere from 2 - 7 nights a week on the glamorous Las Vegas stip.
 Through my various bands and projects, I’ve played and recorded all over the United Stares and even toured in the U.K. (Rabid Young/Drums) with thousands of hours behind the drum kit on stage and in studios.